gorel/C-Poker-AI/README.md

 C-Poker-AI
 ==========

+Update 2/4/2015: I finally got a chance to work on this again.
+I've drastically increased the number of games I'm able to simulate when I found out that rand() isn't thread-safe.
+I'm kind of surprised it has never been mentioned in any of my CS classes, and it makes me wonder how many other people are unaware of this.
+Anyways, I've seen at least a 10-fold increase in how many games can be simulated.
+Next time I get the chance to play around with this, I hope to improve the AI some more by adding in some machine learning.
+Currently, the AI uses some hard-coded values for its logic.
+I would like to find some good heuristics to use and change the AI to work like an SVM (or at least a Perceptron).

 First I made a poker AI in Ruby... not fast enough!
 Then I made another in Python... still too slow!
 So this is my third poker AI written entirely in C using the 2+2 hand evaluator algorithm.